pauloswear/proxmanager/README.md

 ## 📝 TO-DO List and Future Improvements

  🟡 PENDING
-- [ ] **VNC Support for Linux Machines**
-  Remote viewing functionality is currently focused on the Windows environment.
-  The logic for opening VNC connections needs to be adapted for Linux VMs.

 - [ ] **Testing on Linux Environments**
   The application was primarily developed and tested on Windows.
   Full compatibility across Linux distributions still needs to be verified and ensured.